 Jonathan Warren is a personal injury attorney at Rainwater, Holt & Sexton.
 Prior to working at Rainwater, Holt & Sexton, Warren worked for the state Attorney General, was a Pulaski County Deputy Prosecuting Attorney, and clerked for Arkansas Supreme Court Associate Justice Annabelle Tuck (retired).
 He is a member of the Arkansas Bar Association where he serves on the House of Delegates, as well as a member of the Pulaski County Bar Association, and the ULAR Alumni Association.
 He is admitted to practice in Arkansas, the U.S. District Court in the Eastern and Western Districts of Arkansas and the U.S. Court of Appeals – 8th Circuit.
 Warren received his J.D. from the Bowen School of Law in 2005.

-Mona Wedad is the Executive Assistant to the CEO, CFO, and CDO of FOCUS Brands, which is headquartered in Atlanta, Georgia.
+Mona Wedad is the Director of Franchise Sales Development at FOCUS Brands, which is headquartered in Atlanta, Georgia.
 FOCUS Brands is the franchisor and operator of Auntie Anne’s, Carvel, Cinnabon, McAlister’s Deli, Moe’s, and Schlotzsky’s.
 Prior to joining FOCUS Brands, Mona was an HR Consultant for CareerBuilder.com, where she worked closely with large and mid-size companies all over the United States on their recruiting and retention strategies.
 After law school, Mona began working as a legal recruiter for Robert Half International, specializing in the permanent placement of attorneys, paralegals, and support staff for national law firms and FORTUNE 500 companies.
 A 2012 Bowen graduate, Mona was the Executive Editor of the Law Review and clerked for The Barber Law Firm, Arkansas Municipal League, and Cross, Gunter, Witherspoon & Galchus.
 Mona received her undergraduate degree in Broadcasting Journalism from the University of Alabama at Birmingham.